 Pathway enrichment analysis highlights tissue functional differences in chromatin accessibility

-Pathway enrichment analysis was conducted separately for SF open DARs and PB open DARs in each cell type.
-Gene annotation of the DARs was performed by physical proximity, as detailed in Chapter 2.
-Despite commonalities, differences in significant enriched pathways (FDR<0.01 or 0.05) were also identified within the same cell type between SF and PB open DARs (Figure 5.8).
+Pathway enrichment analysis for differentially open DARs in synovial fluid compared to peripheral blood for each cell type was conducted by defining DARs for each of the two contexts and defining those DARs open to a greater or lesser extent in each tissue. .
+Gene annotation of the DARs was performed based on location (physical proximity) as detailed in Chapter 2.
+Despite commonalities, differences in significant enriched pathways (FDR<0.01 or 0.05) were identified for the same cell type between synovial fluid and peripheral blood open DARs (Figure 5.8).
 In CD14+ monocytes synovial fluid open DARs showed enrichment for pathways involved in hemostasis, integrin interactions, calcium signaling and regulation of immunity, inflammation and cell survival such as the NF-κB pathway and cytokine related pathways, including IL-2 and IL-3, 5 and granulocyte-macrophage colonystimulating factor (GM-CSF) signalling (Figure 5.8 a).
+By contrast, peripheral blood open DARs in CD14+ monocytes were not enriched for any of these pathways, showing enrichment rather for DAP12 interactions and regulation of PI3K/AKT network

-mCD4+ SF open DARs compared to PB open DARs showed enrichment for TCR signalling as well as chemokine signalling, which included, amongst others, DARs in proximity to IFN-γ or CXCL13 and CXCR6, respectively (Figure 5.8 b).
-T cell signaling pathway appeared only enriched for SF open DARs in mCD4+; however PB open DARs in this cell type were also enriched for focal adhesion members, also involved in the T cell activation (Dustin 2001).
-Enriched pathways for SF or PB open DARs in mCD8+ were only significant when using an FDR<0.05 threshold.
+mCD4+ synovial fluid open DARs, in contrast to peripheral blood, showed enrichment for TCR signalling as well as chemokine signalling, which included, amongst others, DARs in proximity to IFN-γ or CXCL13 and CXCR6, respectively (Figure 5.8 b).
+Peripheral blood open DARs in this cell type were enriched for signaling by receptor tyrosine kinases and focal adhesion members, also involved in the T cell activation (Dustin 2001).
+Enriched pathways for synovial fluid or peripheral blood open DARs in mCD8+ were only significant when using an FDR<0.05 threshold.
 (Figure 5.8 c).
 The G protein coupled receptor (GPCR) signalling,

-with varied roles in regulation of inflammation and mediation of the chemotactic recruitment of T cells to the inflamed tissue, was enriched for mCD8+ PB open DARs. mCD8+ SF open DARs showed enrichment for the Wnt signaling pathway involved in the production of memory cells with enhanced proliferative potential and stronger protective capacity (Boudousqui et al. 2014).
+with varied roles in regulation of inflammation and mediation of the chemotactic recruitment of T cells to the inflamed tissue, was enriched for mCD8+ peripheral blood open DARs. mCD8+ synovial fluid open DARs showed enrichment for chemokine signaling and regulation of stem cell pluripotency.

-NK SF open DARs presented enrichment for Fc-gamma receptor (FCγR)- mediated phagocytosis (Figure 5.8 d).
-Moreover, members of the HIF-1 pathway involved in oxygen homeostasis were also enriched in NK SF open DARs, in line with the hypoxic environment found in joint inflammation.
-Interestingly, enrichment of open PB DARs in the proximity of genes involved in NK-mediated toxicity was unveiled.
+NK synovial fluid open DARs showed enrichment for extracellular matrix organization and Rap1 signaling as well as Fc-gamma receptor (FCγR)- mediated phagocytosis (Figure 5.8 d).
+Members of the HIF-1 pathway involved in oxygen homeostasis were also enriched in NK synovial fluid open DARs, in line with the hypoxic environment found in joint inflammation.
+Interestingly, enrichment of open peripheral blood DARs in the proximity of genes involved in NK-mediated toxicity.

 CD14+ monocytes